rackspace/runway/docs/source/serverless/configuration.rst

 - `npm installed on the system <https://www.npmjs.com/get-npm>`__
 - Serverless must be a dev dependency of the module (e.g. ``npm install --save-dev serverless``)

+We strongly recommend you commit the package-lock.json that is generated after running ``npm install``.

 **************
 serverless.yml